Icon-Newsletter-smaller

 Final Thoughts

-The process of applying for a business permit in the Philippines may look tedious because of its long list of requirements, but it's actually simpler than you might expect.
+The process of applying for a business permit in the Philippines may look tedious because of its long list of requirements, but it's a necessary one.

 Remember that business permits should be renewed annually.
 Make sure to renew your permit between January 2 and 20 of every year to avoid penalties and suspension of your business license.